gargl791/COSC349-A2/README.md

 now you need to have a .pem file obtained from AWS CLI, and name it "`cosc349-2024.pem`"

-Place the .pem file in the root directory of the reposotiry, as it is a synced folder between your machine and vagrant VM.
-Run the command
+Place the .pem file in the root directory of the repository, as it is a synced folder between your machine and vagrant VM.
+In vagrant SSH, run the command:
 ```
 sudo cp /vagrant/cosc349-2024.pem /home/vagrant
 ```